michael105/michael105.github.io/index.md

 there's also a Platonic object oriented approach.
 What somehow negates my initial sentences.

 So.
 I rethink. drink more coffee.
 And leave this entry, as it is.
-It's a blog and not a scientific publication..
+It's a blog and not a scientific publication.

+...
+So. seems to me, what I tried to characterize as a Platonic conception of software development overlaps in many points with the concept of Agile Software Development.
+(Wikipedia Agile Software Development)[https://en.wikipedia.org/wiki/Agile_software_development]

+I push these thoughts onto my stack for now.